gagnonsilas/website/portfolio.typ

     )
     #grid(
       columns: (1fr, 1fr),
-      figure(image("portfolio/wheelspeed-test.png", width: 90%), caption: "Single wheel speed pcb."), [\ \ \ \
+      figure(
+        image("portfolio/wheelspeed-test.png", width: 90%),
+        caption: [Lego test jig with 3d printed magnet ring \ #text(size:7pt)[(The ICs on the right are not doing anything, \ they were just being stored on the breadboard)]], ),
+      [
-        - Created a lego test bench to hold test magnet ring a fixed distance from the sensor
+        - Created an adjustable lego test bench to hold test magnet ring a fixed distance from the sensor
+          - Used to test for optimal magnet distance
-        - Communicating to the computer through an esp32 that is acting as a UART bridge to a custom IO board which is designed to do sensor comunication on the FSAE car
+          - Processing firmware running on custom IO board which is designed to do sensor comunication on the FSAE car
+          - For this test setup communication was done to the computer through an esp32 that is acting as a UART to USB bridge
       ],
     )
   ],